cado-security/product-help/docs/cado-host/cli.md

 ```

 :::tip
 Note that folders should NOT have trailing slashes.
-Files and folder paths should be delimted by a space and be enclosed in double quotes.
+Files and folder paths should be delimited by a space and be enclosed in double quotes.
 :::